-Anthem Blue Cross and Blue Shield Launches Virtual Dental Care Program to Enhance Patient Access to Oral Health Services During COVID-19 Pandemic
+Anthem Blue Cross and Blue Shield Launches Virtual Dental Care Program to Enhance Patient Access to Oral Health Services during COVID-19 Pandemic

 Partnership with The TeleDentists® provides dental patients with at-home virtual consultations and emergency exams with no deductibles or copays

-MANCHESTER, N.H.--(BUSINESS WIRE)--In an effort to provide consumers with enhanced access to oral care during the COVID-19 crisis, Anthem Blue Cross and Blue Shield in New Hampshire (Anthem) today announced the launch of a virtual dental care program with partner, The TeleDentists®.
+MILWAUKEE--(BUSINESS WIRE)--In an effort to provide consumers with enhanced access to oral care during the COVID-19 crisis, Anthem Blue Cross and Blue Shield today announced the launch of a virtual dental care program with partner, The TeleDentists®.
 Providing access to affordable services is part of Anthem’s continuing commitment to meet a person’s whole health needs, while providing safe, remote-care during this pandemic.

 Through its partnership with The TeleDentists® – an in-network provider of virtual dental services from board-licensed dentists – Anthem is offering consumers convenient, timely access to dental care that is available 24/7, 365 days a year in the event of an emergency, with virtual exams covered at 100 percent with no deductibles, copays, paperwork or claims to file through June 30, 2020.
 While encouraging members to seek care from their primary care dentist, The TeleDentists® offers consumers an alternative to emergency room or urgent care center visits, which can often cost between $400 and $1,000.